AstroBookings/.github/profile/0-project.briefing.md

 ## Main Entities

-1. `User`: Base entity for all system users.
-Contains common information such as login credentials and contact data.
+1. `User`: Base entity for all system users with login credentials and role.
 2. `Traveler`: Specialization of User.
 Represents clients who make bookings for space travels.
 3. `Agency`: Specialization of User.
 Represents space agencies that offer launches.
 4. `Rocket`: Represents spacecraft owned by agencies.
 Includes details such as capacity and range.
 5. `Launch`: Represents a scheduled space trip.
-Includes information such as date, destination, and price per seat.
+With information such as date, destination, and price per seat.
 6. `Booking`: Represents the reservation of seats on a specific launch made by a traveler.
 7. `Invoice`: Represents charges generated for agencies for completed launches.
 8. `Payment`: Represents payments made by agencies to settle issued invoices.